29Esther/JuLy4/source/about/index.md

 Nick Name: **Esther**
 Prons: **She/her/hers**

 > I named myself **Esther** when I was 15 for my English class.
 I was looking for a special name, not too complex nor too common.
-I referred to a website, suggesting English name for girls.
+I referred to a website, which suggests English name for girls.
 There, it wrote: the name originates from Greek with the meaning **star**.
 Somehow, I chose it without further considerations.
 Untill recent, I noticed that this name is known from the Jewish queen Esther, eponymous heroine of the Book of Esther.

 # Education
 #### M.S.ing in Computer Science
+School: **University of California - Davis**, California, United States
+Time: **Mar.
+2021 - Present**
 Overall GPA: **4.0/4.0**

 #### B.E. in Software Engineering